2bc4/streamlink-ttvlol/README.md

 If you're running luminous-ttv server on a different computer other than the one you're watching on, you'll need to pass the ```--address 0.0.0.0``` flag when launching luminous.
 As well as change localhost to the address of the computer the luminous server is running on. **ensure you're running the ```luminous-ttv.exe``` server before you open and while you're watching a stream, or else you will receive a "```Unable to open URL```" error.**

 ## streamlink-twitch-gui
-If you're using [streamlink-twitch-gui](https://github.com/streamlink/streamlink-twitch-gui) then you'll need to check the "Enable advanced settings and features" box on the Main tab of settings.
-You can then add the above flag of your choosing to the "Custom parameters" box.
+If you're using [streamlink-twitch-gui](https://github.com/streamlink/streamlink-twitch-gui) then you'll need to check the "Enable advanced settings and features" box on the `Main` tab in settings.
+You can then add the above flag of your choosing to the "Custom parameters" box on the `Streaming` tab.

 ## Chatterino
 If you're using [Chatterino](https://github.com/Chatterino/chatterino2) with Streamlink you'll need to add the above flag of your choosing to Settings -> External Tools -> Streamlink -> Additional options.